Integrations are one easy way to get data from external systems into Wavefront. Use one of the built-in integrations and customize it as needed.

 |Content||Active||Warning or Error|

-On our wavefront.com site have some blog posts with use cases and background info:
+- On our Tanzu Observability pages we have several blog posts with use cases and background info: